-Particles.
+Particles and Noise.
 The bread and butter of Houdini.
-We will get into what a particle is, how we can control it using dynamic grouping, collisions and splitting.
+We will get into what a particle is, how we can control it using forces, collisions as well as expressions.
 We cover how to surface and apply geometry to our particles.

 Dissolving geometry is always a good trick to own.
 We will look at a method of creating a dissolving effect that will eat away our model.
 We will explore the use of volume fluids to advect our particles to create natural, fluid motion.

 This week we will explore alternative methods for developing an effect without the use of simulations which can often allow for more flexibility, control, and increased efficiencies.
 We will get into using various attribute types as well a few trigonomic functions to produce a production level effect.

 We will take a look at Houdini’s FLIP particle fluid solver which is useful for creating...FLUIDS!
 Key areas we will explore are the fundamentals of FLIP, various ways to control the properties, emission, and build custom forces to get the most out of our simulation.
 We also will take a look at the Grain solver which is perfect for producing cohesive elements such as sand and snow.